rocky-jaiswal/my_blogs/source/2012/01/31/job_of_a_software_developer.html.markdown

 date: 31/01/2012
 ---

-[This](http://www.quora.com/Engineering-Management/Why-are-software-development-task-estimations-regularly-off-by-a-factor-of-2-3) is a great post.
+[This post here](http://www.quora.com/Engineering-Management/Why-are-software-development-task-estimations-regularly-off-by-a-factor-of-2-3) is really inspiring.
 It is the kinda post that makes you want to jump up and shout "Listen to this guy!".

 Software development is a weird job, I have been doing it for almost 10 years and everyday is completely new.
 Although now I feel, most of the problems in software development can be broken down into these categories -
 - Communication